havynanc/combinetf2/README.md

 Baseline models are defined in `combinetf2/physicsmodels/` and can be called in `combinetf2_fit` with the `--PhysicsModel` or `-m` option e.g. `-m Select ch0 -m Project ch1 b`.
 The first argument is the physics model name followed by arguments passed into the physics model.
 Available physics models are
- * "Basemodel": Compute histograms in all bins and all channels.
+ * `Basemodel`: Compute histograms in all bins and all channels.
- * "Select": To select histograms of a channel, and perform a selection of processes and bins, supporting rebinning.
+ * `Select`: To select histograms of a channel, and perform a selection of processes and bins, supporting rebinning.
- * "Project": To project histograms to lower dimensions, respecting the covariance matrix across bins.
+ * `Project`: To project histograms to lower dimensions, respecting the covariance matrix across bins.
- * "Normalize": To normalize histograms to their sum (and project them) e.g. to compute normalized differential cross sections.
+ * `Normalize`: To normalize histograms to their sum (and project them) e.g. to compute normalized differential cross sections.
- * "Ratio": To compute the ratio between channels, processes, or histogram bins.
+ * `Ratio`: To compute the ratio between channels, processes, or histogram bins.
- * "Normratio": To compute the ratio of normalized histograms.
+ * `Normratio`: To compute the ratio of normalized histograms.

 Models can be specified in the comand line and can feature different parsing syntax.
-A convension is set up for parsing process and axes selections.
-The command line string is expected to have a specific format.
+A convension is set up for parsing process and axes selections (e.g. in the `Select` and `Ratio` models).
 For selecting processes a comma separated list, e.g. <process_0>,<process_1>... and for axes selecitons <axis_name_0>:<selection_0>,<axis_name_1>:<selection_1>,... i.e. a comma separated list of axis names and selections separated by ":".
 Selections can be
 - integers for bin indices,
-- `slice()' objects e.g. `slice(0j,2,2)` where `j` can be used to index by complex number, meaing indexing the bin by its axis value,
+- `slice()` objects e.g. `slice(0j,2,2)` where `j` can be used to index by complex number, meaing indexing the bin by its axis value,
 - `sum` to sum all bins of an axis,
 - `rebin()` to rebin an axis with new edges,
 - `None:None` for whch `None` is returned, indicating no selection